 When do you need a FRA?

 A FRA will be required for planning for most development within a flood risk area, as defined by the Environment Agency Flood Zones or the Development Advice Map in Wales, if the Local Planning Authority is concerned about the risk from surface water flooding or if there are critical drainage problems.
-A FRA can also be required for environmental accreditations such as BREEAM.
+This type of report can also be required for environmental accreditation such as BREEAM.

 When do you need a FRA for planning?

-There are a number of instances in which a FRA is a requirement when submitting a planning application.
+There are a number of instances in which this kind of report is a requirement when submitting a planning application.

-In England a FRA is required for most developments within one of the EA Flood Zones, which includes developments:
+In England one is required for most developments within one of the EA Flood Zones, which includes developments: